 For map and detailed directions, see directions and parking for access to the Toby Jenkins Building.

 In order to continue and expand this valuable program for youth in our community, we rely on the generosity of donors like you.

-To donate directly to the program, contact Sherri Sutherland, Applied Health Sciences Alumni Advancement Officer or complete Waterloo's secure online donation form (designate your gift as "Other - Teens In Motion").
+To donate directly to the program, contact Sherri Sutherland, Director of Advancement, Faculty of Applied Health Sciences or complete Waterloo's secure online donation form (designate your gift as "Other - Teens In Motion").